Rouge River Tributary 5 Environmental Assessment

 Get Involved

 We value your input in the development of the optimal solution to address flooding concerns in the Tributary 5 study area.
-A pre-recorded virtual Public Information Centre (PIC) is taking place from February 25, 2025 to March 25, 2025.
+A pre-recorded virtual Public Information Centre (PIC) took place from February 25, 2025 to March 25, 2025.
+The City would like to thank the community for their participation in the virtual PIC.

 Other Ways to Get Involved